NetApp/eseries-perf-analyzer/README.md

 This project is intended to allow you to quickly and simply deploy a Grafana instance for monitoring your E-Series storage.
 We incorporate various open source components and tools in order to do so.
-While it is intended primarily to serve as a reference implementation for the use of Grafana to visualize the performance of your E-Series systems.
-It is also intended to be customizable and extensible based on your individual needs.
+While it is intended primarily to serve as a reference implementation for the use of Grafana to visualize the performance of your E-Series systems, it is also intended to be customizable and extensible based on your individual needs.